ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 Encoding the same well-defined objects as maps over and over again comes with a lot of overhead and redundant description of the field names.

-This was my main concern in comparisson to Protocol Buffers.
-A self-describing format isn't that usefull here since the fields don't change.
+This was my main concern in comparison to Protocol Buffers.
+A self-describing format isn't that useful here since the fields don't change.
-As shown above, the size overhead of encoding structs as maps can be mitigated by encoding them as arrays instead.
+As shown above, the size overhead of encoding structures as maps can be mitigated by encoding them as arrays instead.

 ## Canonical encoding

-We _could_ define the first field of a `transfer` as an _event_ itself instead of opagque bytes but I want to make canonical encoding on this level of the protocol optional.
+We _could_ define the first field of a `transfer` as an _event_ itself instead of opaque bytes but I want to make canonical encoding on this level of the protocol optional.
 Meaning: if you can re-produce the same `eventData` from an de-coded stored `Event`, go ahead.
 Butt, diverging one bit from the original `eventData` means that signature verification and hash comparison will fail.
-Over all this seems like an potentially instable and divergent way of exchanging feeds, producing incorret references as heads of a feed if implemetations incorrectly consume them.
+Over all this seems like an potentially instable and divergent way of exchanging feeds, producing incorrect references as heads of a feed if implementations incorrectly consume them.

 However, as an experiment, implementers are advised to use the canonical CBOR suggestions defined in [Section 3.9](https://tools.ietf.org/html/rfc7049#section-3.9).
-Since we only use bytes, integers and tags for our strucutres we can ignore the suggestions for map keys and floats.
+Since we only use bytes, integers and tags for our structures we can ignore the suggestions for map keys and floats.

 Potentially, a canonical encoding would allow for skipping certain fields on the transport layer.
-`author`, `sequence` and even `previous` could be filled in by the receiver themselvs to produce the full `eventData`.
+`author`, `sequence` and even `previous` could be filled in by the receiver themselves to produce the full `eventData`.

 It would also free implementors on the question of how to store events.
-It's unclear to the author if this amounts to a worth-while endevor tompare to just storing the bytes of the `transfer`.
+It's unclear to the author if this amounts to a worth-while endeavor compared to just storing the bytes of the `transfer`.

-## Extensability
+## Extensibility

-CBOR allows for augmenting the types of it's values with an additonal numeric tag.
+CBOR allows for augmenting the types of it's values with an additional numeric tag.
 These are hints for the de- and encoders to treat some type of values differently.

-This kind of extensability through type tags seems usefull for SSB, especially if we ever change away from JSON as the content encoding.
+This kind of extensibility through type tags seems useful for SSB, especially if we ever change away from JSON as the content encoding.
 With it, we can explicitly mark cipherlinks as such, for instance.

 Another option would be to explicitly tag the whole `transfer`, which is otherwise _just_ an array with three entries, and state how the signature was computed by the author's key-pair referenced inside the `event`.